 I prefer that the behaviour of standard cut/copy/paste system key bindings remains unchanged, and augmented with these:

-X supports selections and many clipboard managers have options to merge selections into the clipboard history.
-As copied data and selected data are distinct input streams, I prefer a separate running buffer for each stream (which does not prevent them from being blended downstream).
+X supports selections and many clipboard managers have options to merge selections into the clipboard history; however, copied data and selected data are distinct input streams, so I prefer a separate running buffer for each stream (which does not preclude them from being blended downstream).

 X has a lot of clipboard history managers (several for many years) but, surprisingly, none work as one expects.
 The basic utility of storing clipboard/selection history can be handled by a simple daemon which maintains a plain text file, to provide a common infrastructure for any number of different interfaces.

 Using the arrow keys for text navigation seems obvious enough but different systems behave differently.
 I prefer at least the following basic control (similar to NeXTStep & OS X).

 The shift key effectively changes move to select (for the above commands).
 The backspace/delete keys follow the same pattern as left/right (deleting, instead of moving, in smaller or larger units depending on modifier keys).